jacobkers/papylio_kers/docs/sequencing/sequence_alignment.rst

 --score-min  Sets a function governing the minimum alignment score needed for an alignment to be considered "valid" (i.e. good enough to report).
 Here G,20,8 gives f(x) = 20 + 8 * log(x), where x is the read length.
 --norc  With this setting, Bowtie 2 will not attempt to align unpaired reads against the reverse-complement (Crick) reference strand.
 -L  Sets the length of the seed substrings to align during multiseed alignment.
 Smaller values make alignment slower but more sensitive.
 Default 20 in --very-sensitive-local mode.
 For very short reads with a stretch of N's in the middle, lower this setting.
+--reorder   Makes the order of sequences in the sam file similar to the original fastq file.
+This is important when using multiple threads and indexes need to be added later on.

 Check the manual of Bowtie2 for an explanation of all the options: https://bowtie-bio.sourceforge.net/bowtie2/manual.shtml